aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/managing-textbox/add-text-box-to-worksheet-in-aspose-cells/_index.md

 workbook.save("result.xlsx", AsposeCells.SaveFormat.Xlsx);
 ```

-You will get a file similar to [result file](result.xlsx).
+You will get a file similar to the [result file](result.xlsx).
 In the file, you will see the following:

 ![](52449.png)